-The Lembeck Building at southeast corner of Ocean and Lembeck Avenues is an imposing gray-green stone three-story structure.
-Built in the Romanesque Revival style like the Hudson Building, it has a prominent corner entrance with an arched round-headed stone doorway flanked by squared Ionic columns topped by a cornice with modillion.
-Rusticated masonry decorates the first story street facades.
-On the second floor, a succession of windows is set in a semi-circular pattern carved in the façade with arched transoms; the windows are each flanked by side rounded Ionic columns.
-Windows topped with vertical stone lintels surround the third floor; and a decorative green cornice outlines the property.
+The Lembeck Building at the southeast corner of Ocean and Lembeck Avenues is an imposing gray-green stone three-story structure.
+Designed in the Romanesque-Revival style like the Hudson Building, it has a prominent corner entrance with an arched round-headed stone doorway, flanked by squared Ionic columns topped by a cornice with modillion.
+Rusticated masonry decorates the first-story street facades.
+On the second floor, a succession of windows is set in a semi-circular pattern carved in the façade with arched transoms.
+The windows are each flanked by side-rounded Ionic columns.
+Windows topped with vertical stone lintels surround the third floor and a decorative green cornice outlines the property.
 Above the third-story corner window, the name "Lembeck Building" is engraved in the stone.
-Today the first floor is commercially occupied and the top floors have apartments.
+The first floor is now commercially occupied and the top floors have apartments.

-Lembeck lived in the home that he designed at 46 Columbia Place (today Lembeck Avenue) and Old Bergen Road.
-The mansion today still stands on the grounds of the health care facility Peace Care St. Ann's Home for the Aged on Old Bergen Road.
+Lembeck's home that he designed at 46 Columbia Place (now Lembeck Avenue) and Old Bergen Road is currently on the grounds of the health care facility Peace Care St. Ann's Home for the Aged on Old Bergen Road.